13aeon/32bit_MipsCPU/README.md

 Good luck to you guys looking for version.
 There will be a long day for you to simulate and debug.
 LOL

+Oh, by the way.
+The style of this code is as shitty as the project itself.
+Never remind me of any inappropriate indent or variable name.